BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 5 (E-G)

 Forte from Galaxy AngelRanpha (with Mint) from Galaxy Angel

 Milfeulle Sakuraba was just a cute, cheerful waitress who was only minding her own business when two young women encountered her while they were working.
 First Lieutenant Forte Stollen is a hotheaded weapons fiend with a voice so deep that some people have wondered if she was actually a man.
 Given the picture above, I wonder if they were blind.
 Second Lieutenant Ranpha Franboise is calmer, friendlier and a bit flirtatious, but also a pretty wicked martial artist.
 They are both senior members of the Angel Brigade, a branch of the Transvaal Empire military.
 While they search for mysterious relics known as "Lost Technology" (whatever that is), the Brigade--now expanded to a quintet with the addition of Milfeulle--are sent out to perform various bits of gruntwork, much to their chagrin, and our laughter.
 Produced by Broccoli (Di Gi Charat), the first season of Galaxy Angel was broadcast on Animax and featured the above two in the funky, nicely aerated costumes you see here.
 For the second season onwards, it was picked up by TV Osaka, and there were demands to redesign those outfits to cover up those nice expanses (What?
 I thought Osaka was supposed to be cool and casual).
 They did it.
-While the show may still be cute and funny, the stink of obvious compromise is not going to sit very well with me from that point.
+While the show may still be cute and funny, the stink of obvious compromise isn't sitting very well with me.
 Well, at least the original designs were brought back for the Moonlit Lovers video game.
 For now, enjoy the extra skin tone while you can.

 Just a Line.